-I created this project for a grant application for a study tour exploring alternative approaches to mental illness.
-Although shortlisted, unfortunately my application was not successful.
-However in the process of pulling together the project, there has been considerable interest and excitement from the Multiple community as well as others in mental health and arts.
+This project was recently shortlisted for a grant application for a study tour exploring alternative approaches to mental illness.
+Although unfortunately unsuccessful, there has been considerable interest and excitement from the Multiple community as well as others in mental health and arts.
 So I’m sharing the project outline because I feel confident that it will find a ‘home’ sometime soon.
 It may be modified or broken into smaller projects, perhaps more done online than in person to reduce costs (in person has a special depth, safety, and connection though, if I can arrange that).
 There will be some funding somewhere for it when the time is right.

 Having just completed my huge project with the South Australian Mental Health Commission – the initial state wide consultation for the development of the Strategic Mental Health Plan, I am confident I have the skills to undertake a project of this sensitivity and magnitude.
 More than that, I am passionate about what can emerge as part of a process like this, that listening and understand and connecting are in and of themselves powerful acts that can be part of growth, healing, and life.

 To explore the in intersections between mental illness, mental injury, and identity, through the experiences and understandings of the Multiple community.

 This is a highly diverse community including those formally diagnosed with Dissociative Identity Disorder DID (formerly Multiple Personality Disorder), those who self-identify as experiencing multiplicity, and those with different frameworks and understandings such as spiritual possession.
 People’s experiences range from severe mental illness, poverty, and impairment, to multi-millionaires and founding directors of organisations.
 It is the perfect community for exploring how diversity and suffering intersect.